-Never lose sight of the reason that you are cross selling.
+Never lose sight of the reason that you are cross-selling.

 It should only ever be done if it has a substantial benefit to the customer.
-Any attempt at making a sale that are simply for the business’ own financial gain will come across as too forceful and, in the long run, lose more business than it will gain.
+Any attempt at making a sale that is simply for the business’ own financial gain will come across as too forceful and, in the long run, lose more business than it will gain.